AlexFMM/mp3Player/README.md

   2. Create the classes for the album and songs

-  2.1.Implement the viewer in the UI
+  2.1.[DONE]Implement the viewer in the UI

   2.1.1.Make It Pretty

+  2.2.Implement Playlists

-  3. add more functionalities to the album and songs
+  3. Add more functionalities to the album and songs

-  4. Search bar
+  4. Search bar, missing funtionality

   5. When adding a song with no album selected create a new album